‘Fifty Shades Darker’ Movie Taking Social Media By Storm, Extended Trailer Released

 “This time, no rules.
 No punishments, and no more secrets.”

-Things seem to take a fairly dark turn when a mysterious woman suddenly appears and Anastasia starts to question the idea of rekindling their romance, as viewers witness shower scenes and gunplay with Taylor Swift’s “I Don’t Want to Live Forever” playing in the background.
+Things seem to take a fairly dark turn when a mysterious woman suddenly appears, and Anastasia starts to question the idea of rekindling their romance as viewers witness shower scenes and gunplay with Taylor Swift’s “I Don’t Want to Live Forever” playing in the background.

-Fans of the Fifty Shades franchise will remember that at the end of the first film, in 2015, Anastasia ended up walking away from Christian.
+Fans of the Fifty Shades franchise will remember that at the end of the first film in 2015, Anastasia ended up walking away from Christian.
 In the new Fifty Shades Darker movie, Anastasia will attempt to carry on without Christian Grey.
 Despite Christian trying to woo Anastasia back, it is clear that she will only do this if the relationship is now on her terms.

 Belfast Live note that there are other issues at play here, such as jealousy over Anastasia’s new boss, Jack, played by Eric Johnson.
-This new film will also be seeing Anastasia meeting Christian’s former lover, Elena, who is the individual that is responsible for turning Christian into the man that he is.
+This new film will also show Anastasia meeting Christian’s former lover, Elena, who is the individual responsible for turning Christian into the man that he is.

-To get Jamie Dornan in character for his role as Christian Grey in the new Fifty Shades Darker movie, Jamie visited an S&M dungeon, but was not impressed by it, according to the International Business Times.
+To get Jamie Dornan in character for his role as Christian Grey in the new Fifty Shades Darker movie, Jamie visited an S&M dungeon, but he was not impressed by it, according to the International Business Times.

 “It was like nothing I’d experienced before.
 I’d never seen any form of S&M before this, I had no interest in that world.
 It doesn’t float my boat.
 I’ve always been open-minded and liberal.
 I’d never judge anyone’s sexual preference.
 Whatever gets people off is entirely up to them and there’s a million different ways to please yourself, sexually.”